homeops-tech/homeops-tech.github.io/_posts/2020-01-20-Provision-Puppetserver-with-Packer.md

     </tbody>
 </table>

-I started with a Centos 7 base for my installation as Puppet needs to be realtivly stable given most of the configurations flow from it.
-Centos is in my expierence the most common installation candidate in the puppet ecosystem.
+I started with a Centos 7 base for my installation as Puppet needs to be relatively stable given most of the configurations flow from it.
+Centos is in my experience the most common installation candidate in the puppet ecosystem.

 > Given the recent Centos news I may revisit this choice in the future.
 But I sometimes resolve to let things be somewhat static when they are this central especially in a home lab.